-Author: Anshu Khanna, Partner, US – Desk, Nangia Andersen LLP
+Author: Anshu Khanna, Partner, US – Desk, Nangia Andersen India Pvt.
+Ltd.

 It is like a big game day, businesses, taxpayers, analysts, advisors, investors all wait in anticipation —nervous, excited, even perhaps praying.
 In February every year, India’s Finance Minister presents the national budget (the Union Budget) to the Parliament for the financial year starting April 1 of the current year and ending on March 31 of the next year.
 She (yes, She!
 Nirmala Sitharaman is India’s first female Finance Minister) had the task of balancing demand for investments in infrastructure, social allocations, government services with revenue sources while taking cognizance of the vision of the ruling party expressed through policy announcements and execution framework.